gso-bench/gso/README.md

 ### 4. Execute performance tests

+*Prerequisite*: Cloud credentials set up for `skypilot` to spin up machines.
+Run `sky check` and follow the instructions it provides to set up credentials.
-Run the following to execute the generated performance tests:
+Then, run the following to execute the generated performance tests: `
 ```bash
 python src/pyperf/execute/execute.py --exp_id repo --machines K
 ```